This article will discuss the following topics:

-- Review the Contact Log in Global Link to see if any recent calls were made to the person as well as any notes shared from those calls.
+- Review the Contact Log in Global Link to see what communication the person has received from AFS already and any notes shared from those calls.

-Please don’t be frustrated if most callers say "no." Most people haven't thought about hosting an exchange student, so they might need time to come around to the idea.
+Please don’t be frustrated if the family isn't 100% on board right from your first call.
 Most people take more than one contact (sometimes even 10!) before they say "yes."
 You are presenting them with a life-changing opportunity, so keep that in mind, count your successes, congratulate yourself, and learn from each call how to make the next one better.
 And enjoy the chance to meet and talk with lots of interesting new people as you go!

 Making the Call

-The goal of the call is usually to start building a relationship, to see if they know about AFS, and to invite them to be involved in our mission.
-If they are new to AFS, they might simply need information at this point.
-If they are already thinking about hosting, they might have questions or need reassurance before taking the next steps.
+The goal of your first call is usually to start building a relationship with the person, to see what they know about AFS, and to invite them to be involved in our mission.
+People new to AFS may have already received communication from the Hosting Onboarding Unit, but they might still have additional questions or need reassurance from a local volunteer before taking the next steps.

-- Introduce yourself ("I"m a volunteer with AFS living in (city)") and give some sort of context for why you are calling if possible such as "Sue at the high school gave me your number," "I saw that you hosted one of our kids in the past," or "your daughter signed an interest sheet at a fair."
+- Introduce yourself ("I'm a volunteer with AFS living in (city)") and give some sort of context for why you are calling such as "Tamara at the high school gave me your number," "I saw that you hosted one of our kids in the past," or "your daughter signed an interest sheet at a fair."

 - Be sure to provide your local community name so the person knows you are local, which provides a personal touch.